In this article

 -

 Remit in CHF.
-VAT payments to ESTV are always in CHF.
-Your Bitcoin holdings and post-transaction price movements do not affect what you owe.
+You always pay the ESTV in CHF.
+Your Bitcoin position and any post-transaction price moves do not change what you owe.

 -

 Retain records for 10 years.
-MWSTG requires businesses to keep VAT-relevant records for 10 years.
-For Bitcoin transactions, this includes timestamps, BTC amounts, CHF-equivalent rates, and rate sources.
+MWSTG requires you to keep VAT-relevant records for 10 years.
+For Bitcoin that means timestamps, BTC amounts, CHF-equivalent rates, and rate sources.

-For Bitcoin-specific tax filing guidance covering wealth tax, capital gains, and income events, that post covers the complete framework.
+For Bitcoin-specific tax filing guidance covering wealth tax, capital gains, and income events, that post has the full framework.

 What remains genuinely unsettled

-The ESTV framework is clear on Bitcoin as a means of payment.
-Three areas carry real ambiguity in 2026:
+The ESTV is clear on Bitcoin as a means of payment.
+Three areas carry real ambiguity in 2026.

 Staking rewards at commercial scale.
-The means-of-payment classification in MWST-Praxis-Info 04 does not obviously extend to protocol-based staking rewards from proof-of-stake networks.
-The ESTV has not published a verified ruling I can link to on this point.
-If you operate a commercial staking service providing a defined service to identifiable delegators, standard VAT analysis of that service relationship applies.
+MWST-Praxis-Info 04's means-of-payment classification does not obviously extend to protocol-based staking rewards from proof-of-stake networks.
+The ESTV has published no verified ruling I can link to on this point.
+If you run a commercial staking service that delivers a defined service to identifiable delegators, you analyze that service relationship under standard VAT rules.

 DeFi liquidity provision fees.
-Swiss federal VAT law has not addressed protocol-level fee income from automated market makers or liquidity pools.
+Swiss federal VAT law does not address protocol-level fee income from automated market makers or liquidity pools.
 No primary-source ruling exists as of mid-2026.
-Conservative position: treat ongoing fee streams from DeFi activity as potential VAT-relevant if they represent remuneration for an identifiable service.
+The conservative read: treat ongoing fee streams from DeFi activity as potentially VAT-relevant if they look like payment for an identifiable service.

 NFT and digital asset sales by commercial operators.
 Private investors selling NFTs or digital collectibles at a profit follow the standard CGT framework.
-A commercial operator running a primary NFT marketplace has a supply-to-identified-recipients structure that very likely creates VAT obligations on the service fees charged, even if payment is accepted in Bitcoin or ETH.
+A commercial operator running a primary NFT marketplace has a supply-to-identified-recipients structure that almost certainly creates VAT obligations on the service fees, even if customers pay in Bitcoin or ETH.

-For any of these edge cases at material scale, the right move is a written ESTV ruling request (Ruling-Anfrage), not reliance on general principles.
-See also Bitcoin cold storage setup for operational security when holding the Bitcoin your business accumulates from sales.
+For any of these at material scale, request a written ESTV ruling (Ruling-Anfrage).
+Do not lean on general principles.
+While you are at it, see Bitcoin cold storage setup for operational security on the Bitcoin your business accumulates from sales.

 Inheritance and estate planning note

-If your business has accumulated Bitcoin through sales, the estate planning dimension intersects with VAT records.
-The transaction-timestamp documentation you maintain for VAT purposes also establishes your acquisition cost and holding history.
+If your business has accumulated Bitcoin from sales, your VAT records double as estate planning records.
+The transaction-timestamp documentation you keep for VAT also establishes your acquisition cost and holding history.
 For Swiss inheritance implications including Zurich-specific rates and the ESTV Kursliste valuation method, see Bitcoin inheritance tax Zurich.

 This is education, not tax advice.
 Consult a licensed Swiss Steuerberater or Treuhänder for personal cases.